GeorgePatsias/Modified-GoPhish/README.md

 # Modified GoPhish
-This is a GoPhish repository
+This is a GoPhish repository with its arguments and parameters obfuscated and altered.

 ## Installation
 Clone repository